 I’m learning K8s and Azure now, but Amazon Web Services (AWS) is what I know best.

 I have managed a network of servers and services on AWS since 2012.
-My experience spans a large number of the core services which are needed to host and manage online apps:

 - Route 53 (DNS routing),

 - VPC (virtual private networking),

 - S3 and Glacier (storage and static file hosting),

 - CloudFront (content delivery and caching),

 - IAM (accounts management),

 - Elastic Beanstalk (infrastructure orchestration, PaaS),

 - ECS (Docker container hosting and deployment),

 - CloudWatch (logging, metrics),